 The Section for Social Sciences is concerned with human relationships in the three spheres of social life: economic, legal, and cultural/spiritual.
 Depending on the sphere, different fundamental questions arise: How are the basic needs of the world's population to be met?
 What responsibility does a good citizen bear for the common good?
 What does a human being need from the world in order to reach his or her potential?
 With such questions in mind, the Section conducts research, pursuing insight and creative forms in a variety of areas including: family culture, biography work, conflict resolution/peace studies, addiction, economics questions, and the science, practice, and politics of law.

-The Section for the Arts of Eurythmy, Speech, Drama, and Music integrates these arts, bringing them to the life of stage and working in concert with other sections to develop their pedagogical and therapeutic potential.
+The Section for the Arts of Eurythmy, Speech, Music, Puppetry, and Drama (Section for the Performing Arts) integrates these arts, bringing them to the life of stage and working in concert with other sections to develop their pedagogical and therapeutic potential.
 Based on a spiritual-scientific image of the human being, its aim is to make visible the complete human being, giving expression to supersensible forces and inherent laws that form the human constitution.
 The Section is a training center engaged in teaching and research.

-The Visual Arts Section embraces painting, sculpture and architecture, furniture design, glass engraving, color studies and plant-color research.
+The Visual Arts Section embraces painting, sculpture and architecture, furniture design, glass engraving, color studies and plant-color research, as well as newer artistic mediums like installation, light art, and performance art.
 Art therapy and art education are also included through inter-sectional work.
-The process of cultivating Steiner's artistic ideas and developing them further leads to creative working relationships, international exhibitions and events, lectures, colloquia and courses on artistic topics.
+The process of cultivating Steiner's artistic ideas and developing them further leads to creative working relationships, international exhibitions and events, lectures, colloquia and courses on artistic topics. — There is an international English-language Art Section Newsletter that anyone can subscribe to, either print or pdf versions; for more information see the Section website:

 The work of the Section for the Literary Arts and Humanities is captured by its motto: "In thought, develop sight."
 Its aim: to cultivate and deepen the humanities through anthroposophy.
 Literature and linguistics, aesthetics, history, philosophy, the history of music, and art history are within its purview.
 Central to its work are literature and poetry, linguistic explorations, and the cultivation of language itself, for language is the living link between content and form.
 The Section sees its task related to bridging the gap between art and science.